Princess Leia: Cultural impact

-Princess Leia has been called a 1980s icon and a feminist hero.
-In 2008, Leia was selected by Empire magazine as the 89th greatest film character of all time, and in 2010 UGO Networks listed Leia as one of the best heroes of all time.

-The character has been referenced or parodied in several TV shows and films, and is celebrated in cosplay.
-In 2013, cartoonist Jeffrey Brown published the bestselling Star Wars: Vader's Little Princess, a comic strip-style book featuring Darth Vader and a young Leia in humorous father-daughter situations.
+Princess Leia has been called a 1980s icon and a "feminist hero".
+In 2008, she was selected by Empire magazine as the 89th greatest film character of all time.
+She has been referenced or parodied in several television shows and films.
+In 2013, the cartoonist Jeffrey Brown published Star Wars: Vader's Little Princess, a comic strip-style book featuring Darth Vader and a young Leia in humorous father-daughter situations.
+The book became a bestseller.
+(Note: Attributed to multiple references:)

-Leia has also been used in a wide range of Star Wars merchandise, including statuettes, action figures and other toys, household items and clothing, office supplies, food products, and bubble bath and shampoo in Leia-shaped bottles with her head as the cap.
-In her one-woman show Wishful Drinking, Fisher called the Princess Leia Pez dispenser one of the "merchandising horrors" of the series.
+Leia has also featured in a wide range of Star Wars merchandise, including statuettes, action figures and other toys, household items and clothing, office supplies, food products, and shampoo in Leia-shaped bottles.
+(Note: Attributed to multiple references:) In her one-woman show Wishful Drinking, Carrie Fisher called the Princess Leia Pez dispenser a "merchandising horror".
 In a 2011 interview, Fisher said:

 I signed away my likeness for free.
 In those days, there was no such thing as a "likeness" ...
 There was no merchandising tied to movies.
 No one could have known the extent of the franchise.
 Not that I don't think I'm cute or anything, but when I looked in the mirror, I didn't think I was signing away anything of value.
-Lately I feel like I'm Minnie Mouse—the identity of Princess Leia so eclipses any other identity that I've ever had.

-After the 2012 acquisition of LucasFilm by the Walt Disney Company, the Disney Store stated in May 2014 that the company had "no plans for Leia products".
-After public criticism, Disney told Time in June 2014 that it would be releasing several Leia products.
-Funko has since produced several versions of Leia (at least one for each film) in their POP! line of 4.5-inch vinyl figures in the Japanese super deformed style.
-Hasbro released an action figure of Leia as she appears in the Star Wars Rebels animated series in 2016.
+In 2014, following the 2012 acquisition of Lucasfilm by the Walt Disney Company, the Disney Store stated that the company had no plans for any future Leia-themed products.
+After public criticism, Disney told Time that it would be releasing several Leia products.
+Funko has since produced several figurines of Leia, and Hasbro has released an action figure of Leia as she appears in the Star Wars Rebels animated series.